Report from a memorable opening ceremony

 From the Volkswagen Group came senior representatives from the IT management – Mr. Mario Müller, Mr. Michael Bartsch, Mr. Guido Fischer and Mr. Harald Berg, representing both Volkswagen and Audi.
 We also invited the minister of trade and industry, the Mayor, representatives from Innovation Norway and other important representatives from the data centre industry.

-As the data halls themselves are subject to strict security measures, only the client representatives were allowed to have a look inside.
+As the data halls themselves are subject to strict security measures, only the Volkswagen Group representatives were allowed to have a look inside.
 They were impressed with the facilities and we will continue our hard work to keep the high standards.

 We ended the event with a buffet of local delicacies and conversations among the participants.